 High Efficiency

-As mentioned, pellets are a dense, tightly compressed type of fuel and that means they burn cleanly and efficiently.
-According to the U.S. Department of Energy, “Pellet stoves are the cleanest solid fuel, residential heating appliance.
+As mentioned, pellets are a dense, tightly compressed type of fuel- meaning they burn cleanly and efficiently.
+According to the U.S. Department of Energy, “pellet stoves are the cleanest solid fuel, residential heating appliance.
 Pellet stoves that are certified by the EPA are likely to be in the 70% to 83% efficiency range.”
 All current biomass stoves are EPA-certified, meaning they undergo rigorous emissions and energy efficiency testing.
 PelPro exceeds these requirements, setting the new standard for efficient pellet stove heating.

 Stable Fuel Costs

-Plus, because wood pellets are made here in the U.S with companies like Lignetics, their prices aren’t impacted by big world events or political troubles in other countries that supply oil.
+Plus, because wood pellets are made here in the U.S by companies like Lignetics, their prices aren’t impacted by big world events or political troubles in other countries that supply oil.
 This means you can worry less about sudden price spikes and enjoy more predictable heating costs with your pellet stove.

 Zone Heating